-Some common symptoms of the infections that cause “kitty colds” include:
+Some common symptoms of the infections that cause “cat colds” include:

-- Discharge from the eyes or runny nose; this may be watery or thick and clear, white, yellow, or green.
+Discharge from the eyes or nose (this may be watery or thick, and the color can be clear, white, yellow or green)

 Primary Causes of Colds in Cats

 “Colds” in cats are usually caused by infection with certain types of viruses.
 Feline herpesvirus and feline calicivirus are the most common.

 In some cases, secondary bacterial infections can develop, which may lead to pneumonia.

 If you suspect that your cat has a cold, you should always call your veterinarian and schedule an appointment.
 You want to know for sure that it’s a cold, because allergies, respiratory irritants, chronic infections, and benign or cancerous tumors can also cause cold-like symptoms in cats.

 A thorough physical exam is usually sufficient to diagnose an upper respiratory infection.

 If your cat does not respond to treatment as expected, then blood tests, X-rays, and other diagnostic tests may be necessary to determine the underlying cause(s) of a cat’s symptoms and plan more aggressive treatment.